 - aligned with the Society for Human Resource Management (SHRM) HR Curriculum Guidebook and Template

 - granted Approved Provider status by the HR Certification Institute

+In this program, you will have the opportunity to study with highly regarded faculty from Penn State's College of the Liberal Arts, one of the premier institutions in the world to study and work in the liberal arts disciplines.
 As a student studying online, you can expect the same quality education that our residential students experience — high academic standards for courses taught by the same faculty with real-world experience, who have been trained to teach online.

 Master's in Human Resources and Employment Relations Video